-A student shall be permitted to withdraw from a given nursing course with a grade of W on the transcript one time and may repeat the course the next time it is offered. (rev. 2019)
+A student shall be permitted to withdraw from a given nursing course with a grade of W on the transcript one time and may repeat the course the next time it is offered if space is available. (rev. 2019)

 CLINICAL